xkstein/markdown-cv/index.md

 ## Experience
-`January 2021 - Now`
+`January 2022 - Present`
 __Research Assistant__
+- Developed software to monitor and control the vacuum system housing an ion trap
+- Tested optics and fabricated instruments for use in the trapped ion quantum computer
+- Under the guidance of Prof. Brian DeMarco (University of Illinois at Champaign-Urbana, Physics)

+`January 2021 - May 2022`
+__Research Assistant__
-- Analyzed and developed various algorithms to trace grain boundaries in images of polycrystalline grain structures
+- Analyzed and developed algorithms to trace grain boundaries in images of polycrystalline grain structures
 - Adapted and optimized existing convolutional neural networks for this application
-- Under the guidance of Prof. Yekaterina Epshteyn (University of Utah, Applied Math), Prof. Katayun Barmak (Columbia, Applied Physics and Applied Math), and Prof. Stacey Levine (Duquesne, Math)
+- Under the guidance of Prof. Katayun Barmak (Columbia, Applied Physics and Applied Math), Prof. Stacey Levine (Duquesne, Math), and Prof. Yekaterina Epshteyn (University of Utah, Applied Math)

 `Spring 2020`
 __Funded Applied Math REU__